johnrphilip/johnrphilip/README.md

 - **LinkedIn**: [linkedin.com/in/johnrphilip](https://www.linkedin.com/in/johnrphilip/)
 - **GitHub**: [github.com/johnrphilip](https://github.com/johnrphilip)

-⚡ Fun fact: The fact that we live at the bottom of a deep gravity well, on the surface of a gas-covered planet going around a nuclear fireball 90 million miles away, and think this to be normal, is obviously some indication of how skewed our perspective tends to be.
+⚡ Fun fact: I was never aware of any other option but to question everything.